maxmekiska/arguing_predictors/docs/docs/modify.md

     return result
 ```
+## Evaluation metrics
 The following functions apply different regression metrices onto the forecasted data.
-More, metrices can be added using the same template.
+More, metrics can be added using the same template.
 Further regression metrices can be important from the Scikit-learn python library [here](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics).
 ```python3
 def mse_score(df: DataFrame, plot: bool = False) -> DataFrame:
     '''Calculates the mean squared error for the individual predictors and consensus algorithms.
 Option to plot MSE performences in descending order.